skolchin/gbr/README.md

 3. Find stones (black and white):

-  3.1.
-Threshold image to keep only stone-related pixels (for white stone images - also invert it)
+  * Threshold image to keep only stone-related pixels (for white stone images - also invert it)

-  3.2.
-Morph the image (dilate, erode).
+  * Morph the image (dilate, erode).
 Add a blur to remove noise

-  3.3.
-Run HoughCircles to detect circles which are going to be the stones
+  * Run HoughCircles to detect circles which are going to be the stones

 4. Convert X, Y stone coordinates to board positions

 There are parameters for each of the steps which have to be tuned for each particular board.
 After the tuning, it performs quite well on a computer-generated boards.
 However, it couldn't properly process images with extensive glare on the stones.

 TODO:

-1. Add stone reconcilation (detection of stones occupying the same position)
+[x] Add stone reconcilation (detection of stones occupying the same position)

-2. Adopt the algorithm to the photos of real boards.
+[x] Adopt the algorithm to the photos of real boards.
 This might require image transformations (skew, rotation etc) and background removal.

-3. Add stones removal/adding/color changing
+[x] Add stones removal/adding/color changing

-4. Add SGF file creation
+[x] Add SGF file creation

-5. Add deep network to make it universal
+[x] Add deep network to make it universal

-6. Create a mobile app
+[x] Create a mobile app